cyanline/blog/ml-roxy-ssl.md

 ###3. <a name="ssl"></a> Create SSL Template
 Next, we will use the admin interface to create a signed cert SSL Template.
 This will consist of producing a cert request (.csr), importing our CA's root trust certs into Marklogic, and deploying a Roxy app that will use the template.

-Currently, MarkLogic does not support importation of an already issues cert, instead we must generate a cert request (.csr) using MarkLogic and then take that to a CA.
+Currently, MarkLogic does not support importation of an already issued cert, instead we must generate a cert request (.csr) using MarkLogic and then take that to a CA.

 ####3.1 Create
 The trick here is this, if the configuration files are not just right, the rest app that will be deployed will re-create the SSL Template...in other words, overwrite/obliterate the template that we created in the admin interface.
 Which, if the template contained a signed cert, means we're going all the way back to the CA with a newly generated csr to ask to be re-issued our just-issued cert.